wolf-adam-eily/rnaseq_for_model_plant/README.md

 se	single-end sequence trimming

 --help, display this help and exit
---version, output version information and exit</pre>
+--version, output version  Information and exit</pre>

 We have single-end sequences.